pytorch/xla/docs/fsdpv2.md

 loss.backward()
 optim.step()
 ```
 It is also possible to shard individual layers separately and have an outer wrapper handle any leftover parameters.
-Here is an example to autowrao each `DecoderLayer`.
+Here is an example to autowrap each `DecoderLayer`.
 ```python3
 from torch_xla.distributed.fsdp.wrap import transformer_auto_wrap_policy